£2.50 Adult Price Cap

 The Mayor and North East Combined Authority cabinet have also committed to keep the region’s £1 flat fare for passengers aged 21 and under across public transport in 2025 with the ambition this stays in place across the region until 2028.

-This new fare cap will be subsidised locally by the Combined Authority and is aimed at keeping the cost of travel as low as possible in the year ahead until December 2025.
+This new fare cap will be subsidised locally by the Combined Authority and is aimed at keeping the cost of travel as low as possible until March 2026.

 Terms and conditions